zaynahxc/pxt-microbit/docs/courses/ucp-science/body-electrical/setup-procedure.md

 Two @boardname@s can be used to collect and record data using the radio commands.
 One @boardname@ can be setup remotely and the other @boardname@ can be used to observe the data.
 The first @boardname@ can send the data it observes to the second @boardname@ for the observer to record.
 To set up 2 @boardname@s so they can communicate over the radio they need to be on the same radio group.
 For additional information look at the [Data Collection](/courses/ucp-science/data-collection/setup-procedure) lesson.

-By using 2 @boardname@ to collect the data on one and send it to the second @boardname@ which is connect to the Windows 10 MakeCode app using a USB cable the experiment can collect and record data remotely.
+By using 2 @boardname@ to collect the data on one and send it to the second @boardname@ which is connected to MakeCode using a USB cable, the experiment can collect and record data remotely.
 This would allow the collection of body electrical data while a person is exercising or moving.

 ### micro:bit radio sending code